 What has been happening in the shoe repair sector

 The traditional shoe repair sector has had to evolve in the last couple of decades as demand for its core service - footwear repair - has fallen.
+One of the reasons contributing to this is the use of thermoplastic soles which cannot be repaired as nothing will stick to them.
 As a result, most businesses in the sector have broadened the range of services that they offer to include key cutting, watch repairs, engraving and so on.

 According to many trade sources, the recent economic downturn actually benefited the repair sector as more people reportedly looked to 'make do and mend' rather than replace.
 It has also been suggested that current popularity of 'traditional' footwear has also boosted demand for shoe repairs.

 Nevertheless, the independent shoe repairer faces strong and ever-growing competition from the multiple Timpson chain.
 Throughout the 2000s and 2010s, Timpson steadily expanded through acquisition of its rivals like the Mr Minit chain as well as through a programme of new store openings.
 In recent years, most of these openings have been within supermarket stores or their car parks and this has enabled Timpson to rapidly expand its numbers.
-By 2017, the chain offered shoe repair and key cutting in over 1,300 stores, alongside a range of other services.
+By 2018, the chain offered shoe repair, key cutting, watch repairs and other services in over 2,000 stores.
 Such has been the scale of Timpson's recent expansion that SOMSR, the main shoe repair trade association, took the step in 2015 of launching a 'Timpson survival kit' to help its members combat the expected fall in takings.

 In recent years, some businesses have looked to take advantage of the opportunities provided by the internet to offer online services like shoe repair and key cutting although as yet they are only a very small aspect of the trade.